naofireblade/homebridge-neato/README.md

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge) to control your [Neato](https://www.neatorobotics.com/) vacuum robot.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-neato).

-If you like this plugin, I would be very grateful for your support:
+If you like this plugin and find it useful, I would be very grateful for your support:

 <a href="https://www.buymeacoffee.com/2D1nUuK36" target="_blank"><img width="140" src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee"></a>